Shwe U Daung: His birth

 Shwe U Daung (U Pe Thein) was born on 24 October 1889 (Burmese calendar: 2nd of the waxing moon, Tazaungmon, 1251) in Shwebo District, British Burma (now Myanmar).
 His birth name was Maung Pe Thein, but he later adopted the pen name "Shwe U Daung" ("Golden Peacock"), symbolising Burma's regal identity under the Konbaung dynasty before British colonisation.
 His father was U Ayar, and his mother was Daw Shwe.
 He was the third of five siblings.

 His father, U Ayar, served as a parliamentary clerk during King Thibaw's reign and later worked as a shoemaker during the colonial period.
 His mother, Daw Shwe, served as a reader during King Thibaw's reign and was honored with the title of Taninkathi village chief.
 After King Thibaw, his wife Supayalat, and their two infant daughters were coerced by the British authorities to move to Ratnagiri, British India, a port city on the Arabian Sea.
 Following the fall of monarchy in 1885 and King Thibaw's exile, Shwe U Daung's family faced the hardships of colonial life.
 These struggles deeply influenced the young Maung Pe Thein's worldview.

 Childhood

 Shwe U Daung was born after the British occupation of Burma, a period of great instability as the country transitioned from a sovereign kingdom to a British colony.
 Growing up, he experienced the complexities of a country in transition, as its people adapted to the new political realities of colonial governance.
 His early life was characterised by poverty and hardship which had a significant impact on his subsequent works.

 Education and life

 Education

-Shwe U Daung's early education was at the Buddhist School in Mandalay.
-Then, he transferred to the Monastery of Mandalay and the ABM School.
-His love for literature began during his time at the ABM School.
+Shwe U Daung's early education was at the Buddhist Monastery in Mandalay.
+Later, transferred to the ABM School at young adult .His love for literature began during his time at the ABM School.
 At that school, he developed a deep passion for reading in the 8th grade.
 He Immersed himself in classic English novels and became a lifelong enthusiast for literature.
 This enthusiasm finally inspired him to become a writer.